asbcorp24/uploadimage/README.md

  * You can storing your images on the disk or in the DB in the Base64 format

  ## History:
- * v1.0.3 - Refactoring all code.
+ * v1.0.4 - Refactoring all code.
 Add exceptions, change arrays to methods.
 Fix some bugs.
+ * v1.0.3 - Fix some bugs.
  * v1.0.2 - replace functional for show image preview in form, method upload return error with status if image width < image width in settings file
  * v1.0.1 - fix some bugs